WhoIsLiLY/artis_management-web-php/README.md

 # Artist Management Website

+##

-## A fully working website that allows you to reorganize artist data and schedule.
+A fully working website that allows you to reorganize artist data and schedule.
 This website have 3 different roles of access (Admin, Manager, Artist).

-A brief description of what your project does.

 ## Features